 IT risk assessment is critical to data protection and business continuity, and it has to be carried out periodically in order to detect new risks and improve security strategies.
 If your risk assessment is out of date, so are your strategies — it’s as simple as that.

 Find out what first steps to efficient risk assessment you can take right here.
+To learn some best practices in establishing a continuous risk assessment and mitigation process watch this recorded IT risk assessment webinar.

 Do you employ IT risk assessment in your IT environment?
 What tools do you use?